 Eventually, Fries offers to facilitate meetings with her clients’ families to discuss their estate plans and educate the children on financial matters that pertain to their situations.

 With her clients’ permission, Minoti Rajput, CFP®, ChSNC®, president of Secure Planning Strategies in Southfield, Michigan, educates their children on the parents’ estate planning matters and what assets they have.

 Include families early on

-When it comes to her clients’ aging process, Rajput sees herself as a comprehensive advisor, counseling her clients and their families through the changes they face in areas of health, lifestyles, and relationships, legal and financial matters.
+When it comes to her clients’ aging process, Rajput sees herself as a comprehensive financial professional, counseling her clients and their families through the changes they face in areas of health, lifestyles, and relationships, legal and financial matters.

-When asked what advice she had for other advisors, Fries said, “I would say look at your block of business and consider how much of the assets are owned by people who are getting older.
+When asked what advice she had for other financial professionals, Fries said, “I would say look at your block of business and consider how much of the assets are owned by people who are getting older.
 And ask how you’re going to replace those funds if you don’t take steps to keep that money in the family and with your firm.
-It’s much easier to be the parents’ trusted financial advisor who becomes the children’s advisor than to meet the children for the first time during a very stressful time after a death and convince them to trust you.
+It’s much easier to be the parents’ trusted financial professional who becomes the children’s financial professional than to meet the children for the first time during a very stressful time after a death and convince them to trust you.
 So I think it’s extremely important to make some sort of plan to get to know the next generation, perhaps starting with your oldest clients or your largest clients and working your way down.”